xwp/wp-customize-snapshots/readme.md

 ## Changelog ##

+* Added: Pass `Customize_Snapshot` instance as second param to `customize_snapshot_save` filter.
+See [#77](https://github.com/xwp/wp-customize-snapshots/pull/77).
 * Fixed: Restrict user from publishing or scheduling a snapshot unless they can `customize_publish`.
 See [#74](https://github.com/xwp/wp-customize-snapshots/pull/74).
-* Added: Pass `Customize_Snapshot` instance as second param to `customize_snapshot_save` filter.
-See [#77](https://github.com/xwp/wp-customize-snapshots/pull/77).
+* Fixed: Fix logic for when to show the snapshot publish error admin notice and show underlying error codes when there are validity errors.
+See [#79](https://github.com/xwp/wp-customize-snapshots/pull/79).

 See full commit log: [`0.5.0...0.5.1`](https://github.com/xwp/wp-customize-posts/compare/0.5.0...0.5.1)